mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Edge desktop shortcut on new user accounts
 * "Meet Now" button on taskbar
 * Hiding of filename extensions (eg. .bat, .doc etcetera)
+* Requiring the user to login when waking from sleep/hibernate mode
 * Xbox Gamebar and game monitoring
 * Notification center and allowing apps like edge or photos to run in the background when closed (OPTIONAL)
-* Fast boot (to allow updates to be processed on shutdown rather than forcing restarts) (OPTIONAL)
+* Fast boot and hibernation (to allow updates to be processed on shutdown rather than forcing restarts) (OPTIONAL)
-* Hibernation and removes the hibernation file (OPTIONAL)
 * Hiding of system tray icons (OPTIONAL)
 * Automatically changing of Explorer folder layouts based on folder contents eg. mp3s (OPTIONAL)
 * Application Experience (required for some older apps, disabling may speed up program launches) (OPTIONAL)